 Other Funds: This fund was established to provide accounting for certain special programs that are typically one-time monies awarded for distinct program objectives.
+No annual budget is adopted for these funds.

 PERMANENT FUNDS

 Description

 The permanent funds are used to account for assets held by the System resulting from a trust arrangement in which the System is the beneficiary which include scholarships and endowments.